 With both types of cooling, you wear the cap for 20 to 50 minutes before receiving chemotherapy, while you’re receiving chemotherapy, and for a certain amount of time after the chemotherapy infusion is completed.

 The study included 142 women diagnosed with stage I or stage II breast cancer.
 All the women were planning to have at least four cycles of either anthracycline- or taxane-based chemotherapy.
+Women treated with the TAC regimen, which includes both an anthracycline and a taxane, were excluded from the study.
 The women were randomly assigned to use the Orbis Paxman Scalp Cooling System (95 women) or no cooling (47 women).
 This was the first randomized study on scalp cooling to reduce or prevent hair loss during chemotherapy.